sipeed/maix_ax620e_sdk/README.md

 ## Introduction

+If you are first time using, you can refer to [this document](https://github.com/sipeed/maix_ax620e_sdk/tree/main/docs) for a complete system use guide.

 This repository contains the source code for building `MaixCam2`, `KVM Pro` etc. basic system images.

 This repository requires the submodules [maix_ax620e_sdk_msp](https://github.com/sipeed/maix_ax620e_sdk_msp) and [maix_ax620e_sdk_kernel](https://github.com/sipeed/maix_ax620e_sdk_kernel) to be cloned before compiling.